the-sergiu/TruthDetection/README.md

 #### Institution: University POLITEHNICA of Bucharest, Faculty of Automatic Control and Computer Science
 #### Generation: 2017-2021

 This repo contains all the code and data behind my BSc Thesis, split into intuitively named folders.
 Most of the code is within interactive Python notebooks (ipynb), so it should be easy to follow.
+The thesis report is available under `Thesis.pdf`.

 Below, I also present a few ways of reconstructing my local environment, where necessary.